-How to Find a School for Counseling, Psychology and Other Behavioral Science Degrees
+How to Find a School for Counseling, Psychology and Behavioral Science Degrees

 Have you ever been intrigued by the way a person’s mind works?
 Have you ever explored the thought process behind someone’s decision?
 A behavioral science degree in counseling, psychology, criminal justice, or sociology might be for you.
 All of these programs fall under our School of Behavioral Sciences.